route/route.github.com/source/about.html.md

 ---

 ### About me:
-I'm [Dmitry Vorotilin](http://github.com/route) and I spend my life in front of a computer.
-It's an everyday struggle because I wanna do something useful outside of it but it's the only thing I can do the best and by the way it gives me an ability to pay bills and live happily.
-I'm not looking for any part time job because I love my current job with all my ❤️.
-I'm very curious about programming languages, debugging and bugs.
-I always learn something new and don't feel confident in any area because there's always that surprises me.
+I'm [Dmitry Vorotilin](http://github.com/route) developer with knowledge of several programming languages, design patterns, frameworks and many other bold words that I learnt while coding since 2007.
+I'm very curious about design and paradigms of different programming languages.
+I like debugging and investigating crime scenes with distressing bugs where everyone scratches their heads.
+I always learn something new because there's always something that surprises me.

 You can see my commits in
 such projects like [Rails](http://contributors.rubyonrails.org/contributors/dmitry-vorotilin/commits),